-Critics, including Green MP Caroline Lucas, have questioned whether the plans are bold enough, however.
+But critics, including Green MP Caroline Lucas, have questioned whether the plans are bold enough.

 “When you set the whole package in the context of the urgency of the climate emergency, the nature emergency, and the growing employment emergency that we’re going to face, there’s nothing like enough boldness and urgency in this package,” she told Sky News.